 Liquidity Trap- Theory of Liquidity Preference

 According to Keynes, there comes a situation when the interest rates are considerably low.
-So, the people prefer absolute liquidity in place of investing in Bonds.
+Here, people prefer absolute liquidity in place of investment in Bonds.

 The people prefer absolute liquidity to hold money and invest at increasing interest rates in the future.

 - The interest rates cannot be decreased further by increasing the money supply.